MelodiousMeadow/TechTrove_eCommerce_Analysis/README.md

   <img src="images/Refund_Rate.png" alt="% rates between Apple and non-Apple products">
 </p>

-Distinct trends emerge concerninng refund rates for Apple and non-Apple product lines.
-2020 saw a hgiher overall return rate of 8% compared 2019 (5%) and 2021 (3%).
-Within the non-Apple category, the ThinkPad laptop had a 17% refund rate in 2019 and 2020, dropping to 9% in 2021.
-Similarly, the 27-inch gaming monitor followed with significant return rates.
-No refudns were reported across all products in 2022.
-These trends suggest that factors such as product pricing, quality issues, or evolving consumer preferences may influence return rates.

 Airpod headphones consistently accounted for over 80% of all Apple items refunded between 2019 and 2021, indicating potential concerns related to quality control or user expectations that TechTrove should address.
 Conversly, iPhones maintained a steady 1% return rate across these years, underscoring their consistent quality and high user satisfaction.
 For non-Apple produts, the 27-inch gaming monitor accounted for over 60% of all returns for non-Apple products.
 Again, this high percentage should immediately prompt a need for TechTrove to investigate factors such as product quality or shifts in consumer preferences that might influence return rates.

 ### Regional Patterns